Sloth-on-meth/discord-musicbot-vibecoded/README.md

 - **Skip**: Skip the currently playing song.
 - **Stop**: Disconnect the bot from the voice channel and clear the queue.
 - **TTS Announcements**: Announces the currently playing song using OpenAI's Text-to-Speech before each track.
-- **TTS Interruptions**: Inject custom TTS messages during playback and resume at the correct timestamp.
+- **TTS Interruptions**: Inject custom TTS messages at any time, even if no music is playing.
+- **Per-User TTS Voices**: Every user can choose their own OpenAI TTS voice with `!ttsvoice` and it will be remembered for all their TTS.
+- **Pretty Embeds**: All bot responses use beautiful, modern Discord embeds for clarity and style.
+- **Command List & Help**: Use `!commands` for a quick list, or `!help` for a detailed overview of all features.

 ## Setup